petewarden/hellosocialworld/README.markdown

 # How to install

-- Edit apikeys.rb
+- `$> bundle install --without production`

-- bundle install --without production
+- `$> sudo gem install heroku`

-- sudo gem install heroku
+- `$> heroku create ` your app's name, eg 'hellosocialworld_petewarden'

-- heroku create <your app's name, eg 'hellosocialworld_petewarden'>
+- Edit apikeys.rb to add your own keys, after creating apps on Twitter and Facebook

-- git push heroku master
+- `$> git push heroku master`

-- <visit site>
+- Visit the site to see if you can log in

-- heroku logs -n 100
+- If nothing shows up, run `$> heroku logs -n 100` to look at the error logs